 A global brand identity includes values, voice and purpose, alongside all the visual design elements.
-This goes beyond logo design, and covers everything from expected elements like color palettes, imagery and fonts, to external implementation of identity in stationery, social media posts, billboard ads and product packaging.
+This goes beyond typical marketing efforts like logo design, and covers everything from expected elements like color palettes, imagery and fonts, to external implementation of identity in stationery, social media posts, billboard ads and product packaging.

-The key is creating a strong brand is rooted in consistency.
-Consistently communicating who your brand is, and how it looks and feels, makes your business instantly recognisable and memorable to target audiences.
+The key to creating a strong brand is rooted in consistency.
+Consistently communicating your brand image, and how it looks and feels, makes your business instantly recognizable, and memorable to target audiences.
 In today’s digitally noisy markets, where consumers can receive many brand messages a day, standing out from the crowd with a consistent, strong brand is more important than ever.